MajesticGoodness/subbyWubby/report/Report.md

 interpretation i offer my theories in the hope that the essence of okinawan karate will remain intact

-Mastery of the self?
-I can get behind that.
+This reads like perfectly fine English.
+Have we done it?
+We never did figure out what 'd' maps onto.
+We know that 'z' doesn't occur at all in the text, so that doesn't have a mapping.
+Maybe 'd' just maps onto...'d'?
+That would make the most sense.
+It looks like we're done here, then!
+This seems like it's a preface to a Karate book.
+My deepest respect to the Sensei for sharing his wisdom with all of us.

 ## 6. Conclusion

 It was incredibly statisfying to go from "can we really do this?" to a fully decrypted text.
-We started out just playing around with a few substitutions in Visual Studio Code with its ```CTRL+F```.
-This turned out to be a critical step, because it allowed us to build some confidence that this was actually possible, as well as giving us some inkling of what our program needed to do, and why.
+We started out just playing around with a few mappings manually.
+This grunt work actually paid off in the end though--it allowed us to build some confidence that this was actually possible, and more perhaps more importantly, it let us realize what we needed our program to help us with.

-Once we had our program up and running, we continued the decryption process from where we left off.
+Once we had our program up and running, we were able to pick back up from where we left off.
 It was considerably easier this time around.
-All we had to do was decrypt a few more letters that were cumbersome to do with the manual method.
-After 'n', 'a' and 'e' were correctly mapped, the final solution basically fell into our laps.
-It was hard to see the correct mappings for 'f' and 'g' before, but now it was easy.
-With those two final mappings out of the way, we finally got to see our fully decrypted text!
+The final solution basically fell into our laps.
+By the end, I felt as if though I've done something worthwhile.
+I was genuinely curious what the decrypted text was--no one goes out of their way to encrypt something unless they felt it had some deeper meaning.

-By the end I felt as if though I've done something cool!
-Thank you for the experience.
+Thank you.